jakani24/ma/README.md

 For any issues or feature requests, please open an issue on GitHub.
 Contributions are welcome through pull requests.

 ## License
-This project is licensed under the BSD License.
+This project is licensed under the BSD-3 License.

 ## Acknowledgements
 Cyberhex was developed as part of the MA project for KSW, with contributions from Janis Steiner.
 I thank Emil Müller for his guidance and support throughout the project.